mapninja/Earthsys144/week02/01_TURN_IN_data_creation_in_qgis.md

 By the end of this lab, you will be able to:

+- Explain why digitizing is a form of data creation, not just tracing
+- Explain why consistent naming and folder structure matter in GIS workflows
 - Navigate the QGIS interface and use essential navigation tools
 - Work with layers, including reordering, toggling visibility, and exploring metadata
 - Query attribute tables and select features based on attributes and location
 - Use geoprocessing tools to create random points within features
 - Create and edit scratch layers for digitizing new spatial data
-- Digitize accurate polygon features (tree crowns) from aerial imagery
+- Digitize accurate polygon features from aerial imagery while making reasonable interpretive decisions about feature boundaries
 - Export spatial data in GeoJSON format with proper naming conventions
 - Create and populate a professional map layout for documentation
-- Submit completed spatial data and map products

 ---